nyetwurk/ecuxplot/README.md

 4. Scroll down to the bottom of the page
 5. Look for a message about ECUxPlot being blocked
 6. Click **"Allow Anyway"** or **"Open Anyway"**
-7. If you don't see the message, try running the application again and then check Privacy & Security settings
+7. If you don't see the message, run `xattr -c /Applications/ECUxPlot.app` then try running the application again and then check Privacy & Security settings

 **Note**: After clicking "Cancel", macOS will show a message telling you that running the app was refused.
 You can then go to Privacy & Security settings to override this restriction.